canalplus/rx-player/doc/api/Miscellaneous/Local_Contents.md

 The `"LOCAL_MANIFEST"` feature is not included in the default RxPlayer build.

-There's two way you can import it, depending on if you're relying on the minimal version or if you prefer to make use of environment variables and build the player manually.

-#### Through the minimal version of the RxPlayer

-If you're using the "minimal" version of the RxPlayer (through the `"rx-player/minimal"` import), you will need to import the `LOCAL_MANIFEST` experimental feature:
+To import it, you first need to rely on the "minimal" version of the RxPlayer (through the `"rx-player/minimal"` import), you will need to import the `LOCAL_MANIFEST` experimental feature:
 ```js
 import RxPlayer from "rx-player/minimal";
 import { LOCAL_MANIFEST } from "rx-player/experimental/features";